 - When the senior is bathing or sleeping, remove the dirty clothing from the room and replace with clean items.

 - Make getting dressed as simple as possible, with just a few choices that are easy to put on and take off, and allowing as much time as needed for dressing.

 - Provide clothing options in solid colors rather than patterns, which can be confusing, distracting, or visually overstimulating.

 - Consider any timing issues: Is the senior overly tired and/or irritated at a particular time of day?
 If so, try incorporating dressing into the time of day when he or she typically feels the most calm and content.

 - Determine if your own feelings are exacerbating the issue in any way.
 For instance, is it a matter of embarrassment that’s driving the need for the senior to dress in a certain way?

 Bear in mind that wearing a comfortable outfit for an extra day may be preferred over the emotional battle involved in forcing a change of clothing.
-When it truly becomes a problem however, give us a call!
+When it truly becomes a problem, however, give us a call!
 Sometimes, a senior feels more comfortable being assisted with personal care needs such as bathing and dressing by a professional in-home caregiver rather than a family member.
 JFS Care’s care experts are skilled and experienced in helping those with dementia maintain personal hygiene with compassion and kindness, and are always available to help at home in Los Angeles and nearby areas.

-Contact the leading provider of home care in Santa Monica and surrounding communities, JFS Care, at (213) 383-2273 for additional helpful tips for dementia challenges, more information on how we can assist seniors who need help at home in Los Angeles or nearby areas, or to arrange for an in-home consultation.
+Contact the leading provider of home care in Los Angeles and surrounding communities, JFS Care, at (213) 383-2273 for additional helpful tips for dementia challenges, more information on how we can assist seniors who need help at home in Los Angeles or nearby areas, or to arrange for an in-home consultation.
 And visit our Service Area page to see a full listing of the areas we serve.